Meet the Nourish Staff

 Pete Ritchie, Executive Director

 Pete has a background in community development and social policy.
 As executive director, Pete is responsible with the board and staff team for focusing Nourish Scotland’s work where it can be most effective.
 This includes engaging with policy-makers and stakeholders as well as working for change from the bottom-up with grassroots groups.
-As well as working at Nourish, Pete runs Whitmuir Organics with his partner Heather Anderson.
+Pete is a first-generation farmer.
+For over 20 years he ran Whitmuir Organics with his partner Heather Anderson.

 Anna Chworow, Deputy Director